 The Naming Schema determines how automated snapshot names generate.
 A valid schema requires the %Y (year), %m (month), %d (day), %H (hour), and %M (minute) time strings, but you can add more identifiers to the schema too, using any identifiers from the Python strptime function.

 For Periodic Snapshot Tasks used to set up a replication task with the Replication Task function:

-You can use custom naming schema for full backup replication tasks.
-If you are going to use the snapshot for an incremental replication task, use the default naming schema.
+You can use custom naming schemas for full backup replication tasks.
+If you are using the snapshot for incremental replication tasks, use the default naming schema.
 Go to Using a Custom Schema for additional information.